makew0rld/didder/MANPAGE.md

 Mandatory global flags are **\--palette**, **\--in**, and **\--out**, all others are optional.
 Each command represents a dithering algorithm or set of algorithms to apply to the input image(s).

+The most important section in this manual is the **TIPS** one.
+Make sure you check it out.

 Homepage: <https://github.com/makeworld-the-better-one/didder>

 # GLOBAL OPTIONS